Why Do I Have to Go to Court After a Car Accident? What It Means for Your Claim

 4. What happens if the other driver doesn’t show up to court?

-If the defendant fails to appear, the court may issue a default judgment in your favor.
+If the defendant fails to appear, the court may issue a default judgment, depending on the circumstances and court rules.

 5. Will the court decision impact my insurance rates?